Abstract:

 Cuon alpinus) and (

-Lophophorus sclateri), and 22 national second-class protected animals such as Gongshan Muntjac (
+Lophophorus sclateri).
+There were 22 national second-class protected animals such as Gongshan Muntjac (

 Muntiacus gongshanensis) and Mainland Leopard Cat (